 But, I do recall a time, a time when I was very young… perhaps only grade school age when I could visit the Ben Franklin Five and Dime, similar to the picture on left, to buy penny candy, or go to a Saturday matinée with friends at the only theatre in town, or get a milkshake at the corner drugstore, or get a burger at the Blue Swan drive-in.
 These fond memories are forever ingrained in the timeless spaces of my mind.

 This brings me back small hometowns and their appeal.
-We miss places like, we crave places like this, we want to visit places like, and some of us want to move to places like this.
-I sought out to discover some of these such places and stumbled upon this beautiful photo essay… Coolest Small Towns in American 2011.
+We miss places like this, we crave places like this, we want to visit places like this, and some of us want to move to places like this.
+I sought out to discover some of these such places and stumbled upon this beautiful photo essay, Coolest Small Towns in American 2011.

 Let me share with you a wee bit about a few small hometowns in my backyard.
 These hometowns have retained much of their original charm.